lnbook/lnbook/CONTRIBUTING.md

 [[intro_to_ln]]
 == Introduction to the Lightning Network

-This is the intro paragraph
+This is the intro paragraph.

 [[htlcs_explained]]
 === All about Hash Time-Locked Contracts (HTLCs)